GoogleChrome/web.dev/src/site/content/en/blog/digging-into-the-privacy-sandbox/index.md

 The [Privacy Sandbox](https://www.blog.google/products/chrome/building-a-more-private-web/) introduces a set of privacy-preserving APIs to accomplish tasks that use tracking today.

 The Privacy Sandbox APIs require web browsers to take on a new role.
-Rather than working with limited tools and protections, the APIs enable the user's browser to act on their behalf to ensure that data is never shared without their knowledge and consent.
+Rather than working with limited tools and protections, the APIs enable the user's browser to act on the user's behalf to ensure that data is never shared without their knowledge and consent.
 The APIs enable use cases such as ad targeting and conversion measurement, but without revealing individual private and personal information.

 This is a shift in direction for browsers.
 The Privacy Sandbox authors' vision of the future has browsers providing specific tools to target specific use cases, while preserving user privacy.

+### The Privacy Sandbox proposals {: #proposals }

 In order to successfully transition away from third-party cookies the Privacy Sandbox authors need your support.
-The [explainers](https://blog.chromium.org/2019/08/potential-uses-for-privacy-sandbox.html) need feedback from publishers, developers, advertisers, and advertising platforms, to suggest missing use cases and more-private ways to accomplish their goals.
+The [explainers](https://blog.chromium.org/2019/08/potential-uses-for-privacy-sandbox.html) need feedback from developers as well as publishers, advertisers, and advertising platforms, to suggest missing use cases and more-private ways to accomplish their goals.

-### Privacy sandbox proposals {: #proposals }

-Please comment on the explainers by filing issues against each repository:
+You can comment on the explainers by filing issues against each repository:

 +   [Privacy Model for the Web](https://github.com/michaelkleber/privacy-model)<br>
 Establish the range of web activity across which the user's browser can let websites treat a person as having a single identity.
 Identify the ways in which information can move across identity boundaries without compromising that separation.